Request a Call

 Flutter’s Popularity and Perspective

-Flutter’s popularity is easy to understand, and while half a million developers use Flutter monthly, the top five territories for Flutter developers are the US, China, India, Brazil, and the EU.
+Is Flutter popular?
+Generally speaking, Flutter’s popularity is easy to understand—half a million developers use Flutter monthly, and the top five regions of Flutter developers are the US, China, India, Brazil, and the EU.

-A technical preview of Flutter Web was introduced by Google, which allows developers to run Flutter applications in a browser in a clean form without changing the source code.
-It means that with Flutter, developers can 100% go further beyond app development on mobile.
+In 2021, Flutter expanded its capabilities to web, allowing developers to run Flutter applications in a browser in a clean form without changing the source code.
+This means that with Flutter, developers can go further beyond app development on mobile.
 Moreover, this marks Flutter’s transition from a cross-platform mobile application framework to a full-blown cross-platform development tool.
-However, for now, NIX experts see in Flutter web development more difficulties, since it takes a lot of time to get the correct display of elements and the operation of the application from a single base.
-We are looking forward to new web updates.
+Now, knowing how popular Flutter is, you can make an informed decision whether it’s suitable for your project or not.

 React Native vs. Flutter: What is Better for App Development in 2021?

-While Flutter is new, its creators are not resting on their laurels.
+Flutter’s creators are not resting on their laurels.
 They are continually innovating and improving Flutter to make it a more useful and powerful tool for developers.
-Some key improvements that are worth calling out in 2020 are as follows:
+Some key improvements that are worth calling out in 2024 are:

 Conclusion

 As you can see, Flutter is one of the most innovative mobile technologies on the market right now.
 For businesses looking to create applications on both iOS and Android, Flutter is a great option.
-If you are seeking apps with amazing UI and high performance — Flutter is the best option as well.
+If you’re seeking apps with amazing UI and high performance—Flutter is the best option as well.

 Flutter is not a universal remedy for everything, but it is a 100% promising framework, considering the breadth of coverage and speed of implementation.
-If you are looking for a team of Flutter experts, hesitating whether or not Flutter is the best option for you right now, or have any questions left after reading the article — our specialists are ready to consult with you on all these topics.
+If you are looking for a team of Flutter experts, trying to decide whether or not Flutter is the best option for you right now, or have any questions left after reading the article—our specialists are ready to consult with you on all these topics.

 RFP Template For App Development